emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 ## Ownership rules

-While discussing the use of `.clone()` and references instead of `.clone()`, let's explore the next topic: ownership rules in Rust.
+While discussing the use of `.clone()` vs references, let's explore the next topic: ownership rules in Rust.
 These rules play a vital role in ensuring memory safety in Rust and might seem a bit challenging at first.
 However, as you gain experience and embrace the mindset they require, working with memory becomes more manageable.

 You can think of the ownership rules as follows: